microsoft/BotFramework-DirectLineJS/README.md

 ### How ready for prime time is this library?

-This library is an official Microsoft-supported library, and is considered largely complete.
-Future changes (aside from supporting future updates to the Direct Line protocol) will likely be limited to performance improvements, tutorials, and samples.
+This is an official Microsoft-supported library, and is considered largely complete.
+Future changes (aside from supporting future updates to the Direct Line protocol) will likely be limited to bug fixes, performance improvements, tutorials, and samples.
 The big missing piece here is unit tests.

+That said, the public API is still subject to change.

 ## How to build from source